dmckinnon/dmckinnon.github.io/_drafts/2026-08-05-Analog-Computers.md

 Still, probably too simple and contrived to be worthwhile.

 Earlier I mentioned I was attempting a differential equation.
-These contain derivatives integrals.
+These contain derivatives and integrals.
 How do we perform that with op-amps?

+### The Integrator
-Integrals are just adding a lot of small bits up, and we have adders, but a major drawback of analog computing is that there is no storage.
+Integrals are just adding a lot of small bits up, and we have adders (summers), but a major drawback of analog computing is that there is no storage.
 For this, we need a time-based element.

 Enter the capacitor.
 Capacitors work in a much more nuanced and complex way than I'm about to describe, but the following should be all that's necessary to know for the topic at hand.
 A capacitor has two plates, and if there is a voltage difference across them then one side charges up to equalise the voltage, neutralising the difference.
 This can then quickly discharge if the voltage across suddenly changes due to external factors.